OffCourse/offcourse-documentation/readme.md

 Master branch builds automatically to: [http://user-staging.offcourse.io](http://info-staging.offcourse.io) [![Build Status](https://travis-ci.org/OffCourse/offcourse-info-user.svg?branch=master)](https://travis-ci.org/OffCourse/offcourse-info-user)

-The builds will take about 30 seconds to a minute to complete.
+The builds will take about 5 minutes to complete.
 After a succesfull build Github pages has to regenerate the site, which might take a bit of time too.

 ## Technical info